Michael-Strohmeier/effective-chainsaw/README.md

 ## Disclaimer
 - I don’t own any of the material / data.
 - There is possibly a better vocabulary list in existence.
+- There are some issues like 十 being listed as とお which is sort of true but the word would be 十日・１０日 this should rarely happen thoughout the list.

 ## Sources
 Kanji list came from (but is also directly in Genki):